Alpha Centaurid Meteor Shower 2027: Peak Date & Visibility

 - On the search bar, type the name of the meteor shower – “Alpha Centaurids.”

-- Choose the fitting result and tap the blue target button.
+- Choose the matching result and tap the blue target button.
 The app will show you the meteor shower’s radiant position on the sky map.

 - To find the Alpha Centaurids’ radiant in the sky above you, tap the blue compass button or point your device to the sky.
 You’ll see the white arrow that will guide you to the radiant position.
 Move your device following the arrow until you see the Alpha Centaurids’ radiant on the screen.
 The image corresponds to the real sky at your location.